 RULE 23.
-FORMAL HEARING - PREHEARING CONFERENCES -UNREPRESENTED APPLICANTS
+FORMAL HEARING - PREHEARING CONFERENCES UNREPRESENTED APPLICANTS

-Where the Applicant is not represented by counsel, SBCERA's Counsel, the Applicant and the Hearing Officer will have a prehearing conference in person or by telephone for the purpose of conducting a general discussion of the Formal Hearing procedures, and attempting a resolution of any procedural disputes.
+Where the Applicant is not represented by counsel, SBCERA's Counsel, the Applicant and the Hearing Officer will have a prehearing conference in person, by video conference, or by telephone for the purpose of conducting a general discussion of the

+Formal Hearing procedures and attempting a resolution of any procedural disputes.